richayanamandra/SumMedi/README.md

 ## Models

 ### BART
-- **Base model:** `facebook/bart-base`
+- **Generator model:** `facebook/bart-base`
 - **Dataset:** MS2 multi-document summarization dataset
 - **Task:** Abstractive summarization of systematic review evidence
 - **Approach:** Fine-tune BART on properly extracted source/target pairs from MS2, where source = concatenated study abstracts from included clinical trials, and target = the Cochrane review abstract

 ### BioBERT
 - Domain-adapted BERT model pre-trained on biomedical text
-- Used for a complementary summarization/extraction approach on the same dataset
-- See teammate's folder for details
+- Used as discriminator in GAN architecture to classify real and generated summaries.

 ---